May I see a copy of your social media strategy?

-- Goal: Make our book the #1 best-seller in the health and wellness category.
+- Goal: Make our book the #1 best-seller in the Metaverse category.

 - Strategy: Increase the amount of content we publish on social channels supporting the book’s topics, ideas, and opinions.

-- Objective: Increase unique visitors from social channels to the book’s website by 50 percent.
+- Objective: Increase unique visitors from social channels to the book’s website or landing page by 50%.

-- Tactic: Through the use of health and wellness influencers, leverage the exposure with branded hashtags and behind the scenes content using Instagram Stories, Facebook Live, and Twitter.
+- Tactic: Using metaverse and Web3 influencers, leverage the exposure with branded hashtags and behind-the-scenes content using Instagram Stories, Facebook Live, and Twitter.

 4. Develop Buyer Personas

-If 50 percent of brands lack a documented social media strategy the number of brands having defined buyer personas must be significantly greater.
+Know your avatar.
+Develop a personal relationship with your personas.
+If 50% of brands lack a documented social media strategy, the number of brands having defined buyer personas must be significantly greater.

 Marketers preach the value of personas, but when it comes down to investing the time and effort into building and using personas?
-Crickets.
+Zzzzzzzz.
+Sound asleep.